introvert-it/bdd-course-pytest-bdd/README.md

    - To do that in PyCharm: please, open "Edit configruations..." on the right top corner of PyCharm, select Python Tests on the left menu, click "+" and select "pytest".
 That should do it :)

+### How to create allure results

+1. Install allure standalone using [these]([allure-report](allure-report)
+[allure-results](allure-results)) steps.
+Please, note that you need Java installed before you try installing allure standalone.
+2. Open terminal.
+3. Run `pip install requirements.txt` to make sure that `allure-pytest-bdd` is installed.
+4. Run tests with allure reports option: `pytest --alluredir allure-results`.
+5. Generate allure report: `allure generate`.
+6. Open allure report: `allure open`.
+You should see the report open in default browser.

+_Note:_ when you're done, click Ctrl + C in the terminal to stop the process to stop running allure process.

+More info about allure can be found [here](https://allurereport.org/docs/how-it-works/)